How Underinsurance Quietly Destroys Long-Term Wealth

 • Life insurance

-• Disability and income protection
+• Disability or income protection

 • Property insurance

-And its impact compounds over time.
+Its impact is slow, silent, and compounds over time.

-Being uninsured feels risky, so people act.
+Being uninsured feels risky, so people take action.

 Being underinsured feels safe, so people delay action.

-When coverage is insufficient:
+When coverage is too low:

-• You don’t prepare financially
+• You don’t plan financially

-• You don’t build adequate buffers
+• You don’t build emergency buffers

 • You underestimate worst-case scenarios

-1. Medical Underinsurance Erodes Wealth Invisibly
+1. Medical Under-insurance Slowly Eats Wealth

 How it happens: